rydmike/rydmike.github.io/README.md

 ### [Grid demo and test](http://rydmike.com/gridtest/#/)
 A very early Flutter grid demo and test that I made ages ago.
 It includes a Web test of the Flutter Staggered Grid View package.
 You can try it here [Grid demo](http://rydmike.com/gridtest/#/)

 The staggered grid has bug that can be seen in this demo when only resizing the window horizontally.
-I need to make a simpler demo case for the bug demo and report the bug if it has not been reported and fixed already in the latest version here: https://github.com/letsar/flutter_staggered_grid_view
+I need to make a simpler demo case for the bug demo and report the bug if it has not been reported and fixed already in the latest version [here](https://github.com/letsar/flutter_staggered_grid_view).

 ----